Logistics services for poisons

 Repackaging

-If, however, the logistics company repackages regulated poisons and distributes it (i.e. sell or supply), it will require a manufacturing licence, regardless of whether the work is being undertaken on behalf of a licensed manufacturer or wholesaler.
+If, however, the logistics company repackages regulated poisons and distributes it (i.e. sell or supply), it will requirethen a manufacturing licence is required by the logistics company, regardless of whether the work is being undertaken on behalf of a licensed manufacturer or wholesaler.

 Substance management plan